udop1/geckobot/README.md

 ## Features
 - Ability to create reminders
-- Get current value of any cryptocurrency on Binance (If you've enabled the Binance API)
+- Get current value of any cryptocurrency on Binance
 - Mass delete messages

 ## Upcoming
 - Slash Commands
 - Recurring Reminders
-- Web Interface
+- Ability to use features of the bot on it's web interface

 ## Usage